-The Fourier Series assumes that the signal is periodic in time T. When a signal is digitized into N samples, numbered 0 to N – 1, the Fourier Series is based on the assumption that the next sample (numbered N) will have the same value as the first sample (numbered 0).
-For most vibration signals this is not the case.
-Therefore, there is usually a discontinuity between the end of the digitized signal and the beginning of the presumed periodic repetition.
-This causes artificial noise to be generated by the FFT algorithm.
+The Fourier series assumes a signal is periodic in time T. When a signal is digitized into N samples from 0 to N – 1, the Fourier series concludes that the next sample (N) will be the same value as the first (0).

-To alleviate the leakage problem (but not totally overcome it) the digitized signal is modified to go to zero at the beginning and the end of the time sample before the FFT is computed.
-This is called windowing.
-There are many different window functions but one of the more common is the Hanning window, WH, shown in Fig. 13.
-It is also called the “raised cosine” window because its equation is
+To alleviate the leakage, the engineer modifies the digitized signal before computing the FFT by sending it to zero at the beginning and end of the time sample.
+They can do so with a method called windowing.
+There are many different window functions; one of the more common is the Hanning window (Figure 2.20).
+Another name for it is the “raised cosine” window because its equation is:

-(Some computer programs, such as MATLAB, have an option which replaces the N – 1 in the denominator of the cosine function with N to make the window periodic in N.)
+Some computer programs such as MATLAB have an option to replace the cosine function’s N – 1 denominator with N so the window is periodic in N.

-Second, the PSD level at the peak frequency has been reduced.
-Part of this is due to the fact that the window has reduced the mean-square amplitude of the signal in the time sample.
-This reduction can be corrected by dividing the PSD values by the mean square amplitude of the window function, (which is 0.375 for the Hanning window and which is usually included in the PSD computation).
-Eq.
-3 can then be revised to
+Second, the PSD level at the peak frequency is reduced because the window reduced the mean-square amplitude of the signal in the time sample.
+This reduction can be corrected by dividing the PSD values by the mean square amplitude of the window function, .
+This is 0.375 for the Hanning window and is usually included in the PSD computation.
+We can then revise Equation 3 to:

-The other part of the peak value reduction is due to the leakage which has moved some of the peak value into the side bands.
-This must be accounted for by using Eq.
-4 to sum the mean square values in the frequency bands around the peak instead of just using the peak value.
+Leakage has also moved some of the peak value into the sidebands.
+This must be accounted for by using Equation 4 to sum the mean square values in the frequency bands around the peak instead of just using the peak value.